NIlS-Z99/NIlS-Z99.github.io/README.md

                                 If you are a random user that somehow found this page I would like to ask you to not use this repositories content as I am not sure of the legal situation of this DNS-Blocklist collection.
                                 Also I can not gurantee for any maintaince on these list and would strongly recommend to never access any of the listed domains.
-If you decide to do so you do that on your own risk and I am not responsible for any damage to your system, your wellbeing, etc. - since I never even visited all those sites by myself
-                                I can not even tell you what these listed domains are about.
+If you decide to do so, you do that on your own risk and I am not responsible for any damage to your system, your wellbeing, etc. - since I never even visited all those sites by myself, I can not even tell you what these listed domains are about.